the museum school model

 In-class instruction at The Museum School is focused on each student’s individual learning style, readiness and prior understandings and experiences.
 Teachers are trained to evaluate each child’s skills and needs and then tailor curriculum accordingly.
 This teaching model allows all students to move beyond basic proficiency and toward academic excellence.

 Museum learning brings a true understanding of subjects rather than merely asking students to memorize facts.
 Operating as a charter school allows us to implement this unique but proven model that is aligned with Georgia Performance Standards yet is not available in any other Georgia public school.
-We believe museum learning will lead to a deeper understanding of material and higher student achievement.
+We believe museum learning leads to a deeper understanding of material and higher student achievement.